Jon7even/java-kanban/README.md

 # java-kanban
-Repository for homework project.
+Hello, this repository for homework project.
-Version 2.23
+Version 3.05